 MEANING OF BOTTICELLI’S PRIMAVERA: DESCRIPTION, CHARACTERS

-I have wondered many times which the true meaning of Botticelli’s Primavera could be, a work that after one hundred years from its creation still exerts a great fascination on a wide public.
+I have wondered many times which the true meaning of Botticelli’s Primavera could be, a work that after hundreds years from its creation still exerts a great fascination on a wide public.

 After the post the Birth of Venus and Botticelli’s muse it was time to describe the other great masterpiece by Botticelli, The Primavera.